Skip to main content

 Computer Policy

-Below are the policies and procedures for providing and maintaining computer equipment to faculty and staff to support the academic pursuits of the College of Arts and Science.
+Below are the policies and procedures for providing and maintaining computer equipment for faculty and staff in support of the academic mission of the College of Arts and Science.

 Computers for New Faculty

-New faculty members who are tenured, tenure-track, or full-time non-tenure-track teaching faculty with multi-year appointments will use available research or startup funds for the purchase of an office computer system.
-New faculty in these categories who do not have research or startup funds will be provided a standard system.
+New tenured, tenure-track, or full-time continuing-track teaching faculty with multi-year appointments must use available research or startup funds for the purchase of an office computer system.
+If no such funds are available, the college will provide a standard system.

 Visiting/adjunct/adjoint faculty, lecturers, and faculty without multi-year appointments will be provided with refurbished equipment.

-Research faculty should rely on grant or research funds for the purchase of computer systems.
+Research faculty are expected to use grant or research funds to purchase their computer systems.

 All computers must be purchased through Vanderbilt University Information Technology (VUIT).
-See below on procedures for purchasing computers and computer specifications.
+See below for procedures and computer specifications.

 Replacement of Faculty, Instructional, and Administrative Staff Computers